Crypto LLC Wyoming: Wyoming Crypto-Friendly & DAO LLC Requirements 2026 | USLLCGlobal

 • Dissolution.
 A DAO LLC can be dissolved by a vote of members or by the smart contract governance mechanism specified in the operating agreement.

+DAO LLC requirements.
 A Wyoming DAO LLC must include "DAO," "LAO," or "DAO LLC" in its name.
 The Articles of Organization must include a statement that the company is a DAO and must provide a public URL for the smart contract.
 A registered agent in Wyoming is required, same as any LLC.

 Wyoming classifies digital assets into three categories, each with different legal treatment:

-CategoryDefinitionLegal Treatment
+CategoryDefinitionLegal treatment

 Digital consumer assetsTokens used for consumptive purposes (utility tokens, in-game assets, loyalty points)Treated as intangible personal property.
 Exempt from state securities laws if primarily consumptive.